ADVENT WEEK OF PRAYER

 So here we stand in this Advent season, longing for a Savior we know will come.
 It’s not too difficult for many of us to already sense that longing even though the work of Jesus is complete.
 We stand in a new tension between the rebel feast and the wedding feast.
 Jesus’ work is done, but the Kingdom of God has not yet fully come.
-This season I want to invite anyone and everyone to journey with us through four weeks of Advent.
-Step inside the quiet, the longing, the expectation and finally the great fulfillment.
+This season we want to invite anyone and everyone to journey with us through four weeks of Advent.
+Step inside the quiet, the longing, the expectation, and finally the great fulfillment.
 It’s a little like holding your breath for a long time, waiting to exhale.
-If you are a human who is quite as broken as I, it becomes such a fresh and marvelous way to approach Christmas.
-The wide-eyed, jaw dropping, heart pumping miracle of God coming to us in our tattered state and giving our souls worth makes Christmas a new and unique celebration like no other!
+As humans who are quite as broken, it becomes such a fresh and marvelous way to approach Christmas.
+The wide-eyed, jaw-dropping, heart-pumping miracle of God coming to us in our tattered state and giving our souls worth makes Christmas a new and unique celebration like no other!

-I pray each of us find the depth of meaning in each beautiful or painful moment in this Christmas season.
+Our prayer is for each of you to find the depth of meaning in each beautiful or painful moment in this Christmas season.
 Be present in the journey friends!